skasai5296/actnetchallenge/README.md

 ## How to convert video files to image files
 1. Modify `convert.sh` and fix the command line argument for root directory and where to put the metadata.
-1. Make sure you have at least 2TB and enough Inodes on your storage.
+1. Make sure you have at least 1TB and enough Inodes left on your storage.
 1. `bash convert.sh`

+## Training procedures
+1. run `getmeta.py` to fetch metadata (framerate, duration, video ids, ...) and obtain a json file with metadata
+1. run `train.py` with configurations